 Eyes and citrus make a significant difference

-Sometimes we believe artworks are originals and
+Sometimes we believe artworks are originals and other times feel that they are copies or fakes.

 When to ditch the deserts